Nintendo’s NES Switch controllers activate the nostalgia centers (and wallets) of retro gamers

 You’ll be able to pre-order a two-pack starting on the 18th for $60, which also happens to be the launch date for Nintendo Switch Online.
 Yeah, it’s time to fork out for that online play Nintendo has generously given away for so long.

-Fortunately, as you may remember from previous announcements, the cost is pretty low. $20 per year, and it gets you online game access and a growing library of NES classics.
-10 of those games were confirmed before, but 10 more were added to the list today.
+Fortunately, as you may remember from previous announcements, the cost is pretty low; $20 per year, and it gets you online game access and a growing library of NES classics.
+Ten of those games were confirmed before, but 10 more were added to the list today.

 So at launch you’ll be able to play: